OAT DRINK WITH CARBON DIOXIDE EQUIVALENTS

 That’s the thing, isn’t it.
 Right now, the one problem with all these numbers is they don’t really say much as long as there’s nothing to compare them with.
 Like, is 0.38 CO2e really good or ridiculously terrible or somewhere in between?
 The solution, of course, is for more of the food industry to put their figures on the table — or preferably right on their packaging.
 Some of you might remember our “Show us your numbers” campaign, where we encouraged food companies to publish their climate footprints.
 We haven’t given up on that, so feel free to contact the food producers you’d like to compare us with and politely demand that they show us their numbers.
 You can blame this pushy piece of copy, if that helps.

 In Germany, we decided to launch a petition to make mandatory climate labelling for food declarations a law.
-Since that is moving slowly, we’ve decided to work together with other the businesses in an alliance called “Together for Climate labelling”.
+Since that is moving slowly, we’ve decided to work together with other the businesses in an alliance called “Together for Carbon labelling”.
 You can read more here.

 And while you’re waiting for the results of these, you might want to check out the "One Planet Plate" website created by the Swedish WWF together with researchers.
 It can give you a feeling of what numbers are reasonable.
 Their theory says the calculation for a sustainable weekly menu is 11 kg CO2e per person, which corresponds to about 0.5 kg CO2e per meal.